-Answer: TCIS accepts students of any faith background or those who do not associate with any faith.
+Answer: TCIS accepts students of any faith background as well as those who do not associate with any faith.
 About half of TCIS students are Christian.
-A respectful attitude is expected as is attendance at chapels and religious studies courses, but it is not expected that a student profess a Christian faith.
+A respectful attitude is expected, as is attendance at chapels and religious studies courses, but it is not expected that a student profess a Christian faith.
 Also, student faith never affects matters of grading or academic preference.

 Question: Is TCIS the best international school in Korea?

 Answer: We like to think so.
 TCIS has a continuous history of academic excellence going back to 1958 and further roots going back to around 1900.
 Our academic programs are the equivalent or better than others in Korea, and our students go to top universities all around the world.
 The TCIS community is known for being closely-knit and our students are known for their outstanding character.
 The TCIS campus is large and one of the most beautiful in Korea with some of the nicest facilities in Asia, and it is set in a safe, quiet, and healthy part of the country – a setting that is unlike any other.
 One of our biggest differentiating factors is our Christian community that focuses on cultivating character as well as academic growth.
 Our boarding program furthers that holistic mission in the school, making our programs available to families from around the world.